amorist/awesome/README.md

 - [remark](https://github.com/remarkjs/remark) - Markdown processor powered by plugins part of the @unifiedjs collective
 - [grapesjs-cli](https://github.com/artf/grapesjs-cli) - GrapesJS CLI helper for the development
 - [signmeup](https://github.com/signmeup/signmeup) - Real-time application to sign up for and manage TA hours.
-- [webcrypto](https://github.com/nodejs/webcrypto) - Implementation of WebCrypto API as an npm package
+- [webcrypto](https://github.com/nodejs/webcrypto) - This repository has been archived.
+The WebCrypto API has been implemented in recent versions of Node.js and does not require additional packages.
 - [dataloader](https://github.com/graphql/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching.
 - [immer](https://github.com/immerjs/immer) - Create the next immutable state by mutating the current one
 - [kbone](https://github.com/Tencent/kbone) - 一个致力于微信小程序和 Web 端同构的解决方案